Syrian Arab Republic travel guide

 Safety and security

+Though Daesh, formerly referred to as ISIL, no longer holds territory in Syria, Daesh fighters continue to operate as an insurgency and conduct regular attacks, especially in north east Syria.
+Civil unrest and violent clashes between armed groups remain common throughout Syria, including in areas of north west Syria under Turkish control, and areas of south Syria brought back under regime control in summer 2018.
 A number of foreign journalists have been killed.
-All foreign journalists entering Syria need special permission from the Syrian authorities.
-Those journalists and other foreigners in opposition-held areas are vulnerable to mistreatment by the armed groups there.
+All foreign journalists entering Syria require special permission from the Syrian authorities.
+Those journalists and other foreigners in opposition-held areas are vulnerable to mistreatment by armed groups as well as to explosive remnants of war, improvised explosive devices, and the bombardment of these areas.
 Others have been detained by the Syrian security forces or other armed groups during the crisis.
 The security forces have confiscated phones, cameras and video cameras.

-Humanitarian needs in Syria have increased significantly since the beginning of the crisis with over 13.5 million people in dire need of humanitarian aid and 4.9 million refugees in the region.
+Humanitarian needs in Syria have increased significantly since the beginning of the crisis with over 11.7 million people in need of humanitarian aid.
 The ongoing conflict has seriously affected public infrastructure and services.
 This widespread destruction has led to high unemployment, scarcity/prohibitive cost of food, lack of water, sanitation, health services and fuel.

-The escalating conflict has led to a rise in crime in most areas, including violent robbery, carjacking and kidnapping.
+The escalating conflict has led to a rise in crime in most areas, including extortion at checkpoints, violent robbery, carjacking and kidnapping.

-There is a reduced number commercial flights due to the implementation of sanctions, the security situation and the high level of violence.
-Fighting near airports has caused the temporary suspension of flights.
-Road networks have been blocked without warning.
+There is a reduced number of commercial flights due to the implementation of sanctions, the security situation and the high level of violence.
+Fighting near airports has sometimes caused the temporary suspension of flights.
+Road networks may be blocked without warning.
 There are security force checkpoints on major road routes.

 Fighting and road closures have affected access to some land border crossing points.
-Some border crossings are in the hands of opposition groups, vulnerable to attack, and/or closed.
+Some border crossings are in the hands of non-state armed groups, vulnerable to attack, and/or closed.

-Road travel remains very dangerous in many parts of the country due to fighting.
+Road travel remains very dangerous in many parts of the country due to fighting, the fragile security situation and unexploded ordnance.
 Driving standards and traffic systems are poor, and the accident rate is high.
 Driving at night is particularly dangerous.
 When there is a car accident with a pedestrian, the car driver is always legally responsible.

 These groups target a wide range of places, including official installations, airports, border crossings, public transport and civilian spaces like public squares, hospitals, places of worship and learning institutions.